- If you're looking for a GTA V lag fix after upgrading to Windows 10, there are many solutions for you here.

 With Windows 10 we expected better optimization and performance, and for the most part, we got what we needed.
 The OS is fast and responsive overall.

-Sadly, not everyone got the improved performance and some users are complaining about lag in GTA 4 and GTA 5 on Windows 10.
+Sadly, not everyone got the improved performance and some users are complaining about lag in GTA IV and GTA V on Windows 10.

-We have to mention that both of these games are quite demanding on hardware power, so make sure that you can run them first.
-If these game ran perfectly on your previous operating system, then the lagging is related to Windows 10 and driver optimization.
+We have to mention that both of these games are quite demanding on the hardware power, so make sure that you can run them first, by checking the system requirements.

 If the developers are aware of any bugs and incompatibilities, they are probably going to fix them with an official update.
 But until the official update comes, you can try the following steps.

-How do I fix GTA 4/GTA 5 lag in Windows 10
+How do I fix GTA 4/GTA 5 lag in Windows 10?

 - Try alt-tabbing your game a few times

-- Uninstall and reinstall your display drivers
+- Update your display drivers

 - Disable background processes